Creators and Guests

 Wade Wells has been working in cybersecurity for a decade, focusing on detection engineering, threat intelligence, and defensive operations.
 Wade currently works as a Lead Detection Engineer at 1Password, where he helps build and mature scalable detection programs.
 Outside of his day-to-day work, Wade is deeply involved in the security community through teaching, mentoring, podcasting, and running local events

-Appears in
+Appears in 10 episodes

 Guest